$L$-functions of ${\mathrm{GL}}(2n):$ $p$-adic properties and non-vanishing of twists: Introduction

 To conclude the introduction, our emphasis is on the purely sheaf-theoretic nature of the construction of the distributions attached to eigenclasses in cohomology which leads to a purely algebraic proof of Manin relations in a very general context.
 When specialized to a cohomology class related to a representation $\Pi$ of $\GL_{2n}$, we get $p$-adic interpolation of the critical values of the standard $L$-function $L(s, \Pi)$, and Manin relations give non-vanishing of twists $L(s, \Pi \otimes \chi)$ at the center of symmetry.
 A non-vanishing theorem in the realms of analytic number theory admitting a decidedly algebraic proof is philosophically piquant.

 {\it Acknolwedgements:} {\Small This project started when the three of us met at a conference in July 2014 at IISER Pune on $p$-adic aspects of modular forms.
 Any subset of two of the authors is grateful to the host institute or university of the third author during various stages of this work.
 MD and AR are grateful to an Indo-French research grant from CEFIPRA that has facilitated visits by each to the work-place of the other.
-MD acknowledges support from the Labex CEMPI (ANR-11-LABX-0007-01).
+MD acknowledges support from the ANR grants CEMPI (ANR-11-LABX-0007-01) and GALF (ANR-18-CE40-0029).
 AR is grateful to Charles Simonyi Endowment that funded his stay at the Institute for Advanced Study, Princeton.}